dipghoshraj/spotwiki-task/README.md

 ### Installation

 Install the dependencies and devDependencies and start the server.
-You need to chnage the source path in the setup.sh
+You need to change the source path in the setup.sh
 ```sh
 source /usr/local/rvm/scripts/rvm
 ```